 Comenius contributed greatly to universal education, and it is no wonder that he is considered a symbol of the Czech nation.

-You can watch a film about his life (1 hour 10 minutes) below:
+You can watch a Czech movie about his life with English subtitles…

 His legacy is impressive.
 For example, Comenius University was founded in Bratislava during 1919.
 Comenius’ birthday has been declared Teacher’s’ Day in the Czech Republic and Slovakia.
 A University of Jan Komenský also exists in Prague.
 A Comenius Foundation has been set up in Poland.
 UNESCO awards the Comenius Medal to a person who has greatly influenced education.